What is the HSA triple tax advantage?

 The Health Savings Account is the only account in the entire Internal Revenue Code with a triple tax advantage: the contribution is deductible, growth is tax-free, and qualified medical withdrawals are tax-free.
 Nothing else has all three.
 Used correctly, it is the most tax-efficient retirement account available to anyone who qualifies.
 Most people use it wrong.

 Not a CPA or financial advisor.
 HSA rules are strict and the penalties for non-qualified withdrawals before age 65 are steep.
-Anything marked [VERIFY] needs confirmation against IRS Publication 969 before you act.
+Specific figures should be confirmed against IRS Publication 969 before you act on them.

 THE SHORT VERSION